revbayes/revbayes.github.io/tutorials/tefbd/index.md

 {% section Introduction | introduction %}

-The “total-evidence” analysis described in this tutorial uses a probabilistic graphical model {% cite Hoehna2014b %} integrating three separate likelihood components or data partitions ({% ref fig_module_gm %}): one for molecular data ({% ref Intro-GTR %}), one for
+The “combined-evidence” analysis described in this tutorial uses a probabilistic graphical model {% cite Hoehna2014b %} integrating three separate likelihood components or data partitions ({% ref fig_module_gm %}): one for molecular data ({% ref Intro-GTR %}), one for